Get a better understanding of all of the factors that play into R&M by learning data points about average restaurant repair and maintenance costs.

 Chemical and temperature testing

-The pH and chlorine levels of the dishwasher water should be tested at the start of every shift to ensure no customer is eating off of a dirty or otherwise unsafe surface.
+Test the pH and chlorine levels of the dishwasher water at the start of every shift to ensure no customer is eating off of a dirty or otherwise unsafe surface.
 Make sure your restaurant has pH and chlorine test strips on hand and in stock so this becomes standard operating procedure.

 Chemical treatments are especially important for dishwashers that don’t have heating components.
 In these models, following the exact procedures and frequency as listed in the owner’s manual is critical for proper sanitization.